-The RT8811A integrates high current gate drivers for the MOSFETs to obtain high efficiency power conversion in synchronous Buck topology.
-A dead-time is used to prevent the crossover conduction for high-side and low-side MOSFETs.
-Because both the two gate signals are off during the dead-time, the inductor current freewheels through the body diode of the low-side MOSFET.
-The freewheeling current and the forward voltage of the body diode contribute to the power loss.
-The RT8811A employs adaptive dead-time control scheme to ensure safe operation without sacrificing efficiency.
+The RT8812A integrates high current gate drivers for the MOSFETs to obtain high efficiency power conversion in synchronous Buck topology.
+A dead-time is used to prevent the crossover conduction for high side and low side MOSFETs.
+Because both the two gate signals are off during the dead-time, the inductor current freewheels through the body diode of the low side MOSFET.
+The freewheeling current and the forward voltage of the body diode contribute power losses to the converter.
+The

+RT8812A employs adaptive dead time control scheme to ensure safe operation without sacrificing efficiency.
 Furthermore, elaborate logic circuit is implemented to prevent cross conduction.
 For high output current applications, two power MOSFETs are usually paralleled to reduce RDS(ON).
 The gate driver needs to provide more current to switch on/off these paralleled MOSFETs.
-Gate driver with lower source/sink current capability result in longer rising/falling time in gate signals, and therefore higher switching loss.
-The RT8811A embeds high current gate drivers to obtain high efficiency power conversion.
+Gate driver with lower source/sink current capability results in longer rising/falling time in gate signals and higher switching loss.
+The RT8812A embeds high current gate drivers to obtain high efficiency power conversion.